AbrahamF2022/Show-Stoppers-Academy/README.md

 #### Step 1: Create Google Sheet
 1. Go to [Google Sheets](https://sheets.google.com)
 2. Create a new spreadsheet
-3. Name it "Show-Stoppers Academy Submissions"
+3. Name it "Show Stoppers Academy Submissions"
 4. Copy the Sheet ID from the URL

 #### Step 2: Create Google Apps Script